 How to further develop your writing by joining a writer’s group and entering competitions, and some tips on getting published.

 the-creative-writing-coursebookI’ll mention helpful books and other useful resources as we go, which you can buy or borrow from your library – how you get hold of them is up to you, but try to get a look at them.
-In particular, The Creative Writing Coursebook is as close to a setwork for this course as you’re going to get – this one’s worth having on your shelf.
+If you click on the book cover it will take you to the book on Amazon.
+A very useful book on creative writing in general is The Creative Writing Coursebook.
+Please note however, this is not a ‘text book’ for this course – it’s just a book I have personally found useful.
+You do not need to get this book, or for that matter any book to do the course.
+But of course, it will help deepen your learning if you do.

 Any questions?
 Then check out the Frequently Asked Questions page.
 Otherwise…